Assisted Living

 Key Takeaways

-How to prepare for the assisted living conversation
+Start the assisted living conversation early

 “My biggest suggestion is to approach the conversation gently.
 This is a drastic change to a person’s life, so don’t discount their feelings,” says Dr. Erin Martinez, gerontologist, associate professor, and Interim Director of the Center on Aging at Kansas State University.
 “Be sure to listen to their thoughts, concerns, and emotions.
 It might even help to put yourself in their shoes — how would you like someone to have the conversation with you?”